A July 1911 heat wave killed thousands of New Englanders and sent many over the brink of madness.

 The St. Louis Cardinals were sleeping in a Pullman car at the back of the train that remained on the tracks.
 They were on their way to Boston to play the Braves.
 Hall of Fame catcher-manager Roger Bresnahan directed the team’s rescue efforts, credited with saving many lives before ambulances reached the wreck.

 Bangor, Maine, had already suffered from one inferno two months earlier: the worst fire in its history.
-The city suffered from temperatures above 100 degrees.
+But in July, the city suffered from temperatures above 100 degrees.

 A 69-year-old African-American woman, Mrs. Myra Hudlin, had been burned out in the fire and lived in a room with a bed, six chairs and a stove.
 She collapsed in the heat after washing clothes all one morning and died the next day.